geosolutions-it/MapStore2/docs/developer-guide/maps-configuration.md

 <ol:opacity xmlns:ol="http://openlayers.org/context">1</ol:opacity>
 ```

+Cesium:

+- `noCors` forces a tiled layer (singleTile: false) to be loaded as simple images, instead of using ajax (may be useful if the WMS services has issues with CORS)

 MapStore specific:

 - `group` specifies to which group, among listed in "GroupList" element, the layer belongs to